dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Other Services/Azure DevOps/DevOps Pipelines.md

 ### Agents

 Self-Hosted Agents are ideal when we required a specific custom environment for our tools and/ or have some compliance requirement

-Deployment Groups are similar to Agent Pools (Pool of Agents that are scoped to a DevOps Organization) but instead are scoped to stages
+**Agent Pool**: Pool of Agents that are scoped to a DevOps Organization

+Deployment Group are a logical group of machines that are scoped to stages (DEV, QA, PROD)
+They are a set of machines are the configured to be used for a specific stage

 [Self-Hosted Agents](Self-Hosted%20Agents.md)